boostup/react-semantic-ui-kit/README.md

 ## Vision
 The idea is to build a UI kit which provides support to chrome/blink on desktop and touch devices as **the first global milestone**.
 Then, React Native as **the second one**.
 However, I personally am only just starting with React, so I know next to nothing about the specifics of React Native.
 It does need to be taken into account since the beginning of this project though.

-The vision is to compose a UI Kit which allows for rapid prototyping to blow your (potential) clients' mind or knock your boss' socks off on how quickly you can put something together.
+The vision is to compose a UI Kit which allows for rapid prototyping to blow your (potential) clients' mind or knock your boss' socks off on how quickly you can put something together that is production-ready.

 This UI Kit could simply help you build POCs or apps for your own personal use quickly, especially when coupled with the [demo site features](https://github.com/boostup/react-semantic-ui-kit#features) which are based on [Create React App](https://github.com/boostup/react-semantic-ui-kit) and [the most common pakage dependencies](https://github.com/boostup/react-semantic-ui-kit#main-dependencies) when developing with React.